LiorSinai/liorsinai.github.io/_posts/2024-08-19-micrograd-5-mlp.md

 <h2 id="loss">4 Loss</h2>
 <h3 id="Cross-entropy">4.1 Cross entropy</h3>

-The output of the machine learning model will be a probability $p_j$ for a sample $j$ being in certain class.
+The output of the machine learning model will be a probability $p_j$ for a sample $j$ being in a certain class.
 This will be compared to a probability for a known label $y_j$, which is either 1 if that sample is in the class or 0 if it is not.
 An obvious value to maximise is their product:

 $$